Michigan Auto Insurance Reform

 - $250,000 limit: Pays up to $250,000 per person per covered accident.
 While this option may cost less than higher coverage limits, any expenses greater than $250,000 will be paid by your health insurance or out-of-pocket.

-- $250,000 limit with some or all persons excluded from PIP: Pays up to $250,000 per person per covered accident with you, your spouse, a resident relative(s), or household member(s) excluded from PIP coverage (excluded household members must have qualified health coverage).
+- $250,000 limit with some or all persons excluded from PIP: Pays up to $250,000 per person per covered accident with you, your spouse, a resident relative(s), or household member(s) excluded from PIP coverage.
 You pay a lesser premium for this coverage, due to reduced coverage for anyone who is excluded.
+Proof of qualified health coverage is required for each household member that is excluded.

-- $50,000 limit: Pays up to $50,000 per person per covered accident, and only available if you’re enrolled in Medicaid and all residents have Medicaid, qualified health coverage, or are covered with PIP under another auto policy.
+- $50,000 limit: Pays up to $50,000 per person per covered accident.
+This coverage is only available if you’re enrolled in and provide proof of Medicaid.
+All resident relatives must have and provide proof of Medicaid or qualified health coverage.
 This option costs less than carrying higher coverage limits but any expenses over $50,000 are the responsibility of your health insurer or paid on your own.

-- No PIP coverage: If you have Medicare Parts A and B, and all household members have qualified health coverage or are covered with PIP under another auto policy, you can select no PIP coverage.
+- No PIP coverage: If you have and provide proof of Medicare Parts A and B, and all resident relatives have and provide proof of qualified health coverage you can select no PIP coverage.
 That means you and anyone else covered under your auto policy will rely on health coverage to pay for medical expenses resulting from an auto accident.